Ivanishvili government

-The government of Bidzina Ivanishvili was the government cabinet of Georgia, with Bidzina Ivanishvili its head as the country's Prime Minister.
+The government of Bidzina Ivanishvili was the government of Georgia, led by Bidzina Ivanishvili as the Prime Minister.
 It was formed by the members of the Bidzina Ivanishvili–Georgian Dream coalition after the victory in the October 1, 2012 parliamentary election.
 The cabinet was confirmed by the Parliament of Georgia on October 25, 2012.
 It was succeeded, on November 20, 2013, by the government of Irakli Garibashvili, whom Ivanishvili named as his successor on his voluntary resignation from the government.